contact us

 HeartyTuscanSoup.ZuppaToscana.ButterYum

 It's that crazy time of the year when the weather doesn't quite know if it should be warm or cold.
-Perfect soup weather - not that I need cold weather to enjoy soup, but it does seem a bit more appropriate when there's a chill in the air.
+In other words, perfect soup weather—not that I need cold weather to enjoy soup, but it does seem a bit more appropriate when there's a chill in the air.

 A dear friend recently had surgery so I volunteered to bring her dinner.
-She and I occasionally have lunch together and every time we've eaten at Olive Garden, she's ordered the Zuppa Toscana.
-I’ve had it once or twice, and think it’s ok, but it’s so watery.
-I knew I could come up with a much heartier version.
+She and I occasionally have lunch together and every time we've eaten at Olive Garden, she's ordered their Zuppa Toscana.
+I’ve had it once or twice, and it’s fine, but it’s very frothy and kind of skimpy on everything else so I set out to make a heartier version.

-The verdict, I received an email saying they loved the soup and one family member proclaimed it the best soup she'd ever had.
+The verdict, I received an email saying my friend’s family loved the soup and one of her family members declared it the best soup she'd ever had.
 I don't know about that, but who am I to argue?

 Break up the sausage as it cooks.
-This awesome tool works so well for breaking up clumps of ground beef, turkey, and sausage.
+This awesome tool really helps crumble beef, turkey, or sausage as you brown it.

-The sausage is done when no traces of pink remain.
+Cook the sausage until no traces of pink remain.

-Remove the cooked sausage from the pan, leaving the rendered fat in the pan.
+Remove the cooked sausage from the pan, leaving the rendered fat in the pan to cook the onions and garlic.

-In the same pan, saute the onions (and garlic if using) in the rendered sausage fat.
+Saute the onions and garlic in the rendered sausage fat.

 DSC_9073.JPG

 When the onions are translucent, add the potatoes.
-I cut my potatoes into small pieces so they'd cook fast, but you can leave them in larger slices like the restaurant does if you prefer.
-I forgot to add my carrots at this point (you'll see my fix for that later, but you can add them now).
+I cut my potatoes into small pieces so they'd cook fast, but you can leave them in larger slices like the restaurant if you prefer.
+Oops, I forgot to add the carrots here so I’ll fix that later, but you should add yours now.

-Return the sausage to the pan and add the chicken stock and bacon (regular or turkey bacon).
-Simmer until the potatoes are tender.
+Return the sausage to the pan and add the chicken stock and bacon (I had some turkey bacon to use up, but I usually use regular bacon).
+Simmer until the potatoes and carrots are tender.

 When the potatoes are tender, add the chopped kale.